-- Net Profit Margin is the measurement of profit you make for every $1 you earn in revenue.
-In other words, it illustrates how much money you retain (per $1 of revenue) after you pay all of your costs of production, company overhead expenses, and taxes.
+- Net Profit Margin is the measurement of profit % you make for every $1 you earn in revenue.
+In other words, it illustrates how much money (as a %) that you retain (per $1 of revenue) after you pay all of your costs of production, company overhead expense, interest, and taxes.

 So, How Do You Calculate Profit Margin?

-- Gross Profit Margin Percentage = Gross Profit / Total Revenue x 100 (yields a percentage)
+- Gross Profit Margin (%) = Gross Profit / Total Revenue x 100 (yields a percentage)

 An Example of Gross Profit and Gross Profit Margin Calculations: